 The Global Gag Rule

-The Global Gag Rule is one of the most odious policies ever enacted on foreign assistance funding.
+The Global Gag Rule, which President Biden rescinded on January 28, 2021, is one of the most odious policies ever enacted on foreign assistance funding.
 It penalizes foreign health care providers that provide a full range of information and services that are legal within their own countries.
 It stifles democratic participation by prohibiting assistance to organizations that speak out about the impact of unsafe abortion in their own countries—and, to be clear, it’s simply impossible to have a serious discussion about women’s health and maternal mortality in the developing world without discussing the role of illegal, unsafe abortion.
-Finally, it’s utterly counterproductive to the stated goals of its promoters: In 2019, independent researchers at Stanford University found that the imposition of the Global Gag Rule caused abortion rates in the countries most affected to increase by 40 percent between 2001 and 2008, when the policy was being enforced.
+Finally, it’s utterly counterproductive to the stated goals of its promoters: In 2019, independent researchers at Stanford University found that the imposition of the Global Gag Rule caused abortion rates in the countries most affected to increase by 40 percent between 2001 and 2008, when the policy was being enforced under George W. Bush.

-Here are just some of the effects of Trump’s Global Gag Rule:
+Here are just some of the effects of the Global Gag Rule during the Trump administration:

 Family Health Options Kenya (FHOK) provided 3 million services to women and young people in some of the poorest and most vulnerable parts of the country in 2016 alone.
 Since 2009, the more than 12 million services FHOK provided helped reduce unmet need for contraceptives in the country, from 26 percent to 18 percent.
 As a result, the nation’s maternal mortality rate fell too.
 Abortion was recently made legal in more situations in Kenya, and FHOK is unwilling to deny accurate and complete information to the people it serves.
-As a result of Trump’s Global Gag Rule, FHOK has lost $2.2 million in U.S. aid.
-It’s been forced to close three clinics (in Mombasa, Kitengela, and Isiolo), terminate mobile outreach services that reached 76,000 people annually, lay off 15 staff members, and drastically reduce the number of staffers in its Kibera clinic, which will likely be the next facility to close if no alternative financial support is found.
+As a result of the Global Gag Rule, FHOK lost $2.2 million in U.S. aid.
+The organization was forced to close three clinics (in Mombasa, Kitengela, and Isiolo), terminate mobile outreach services that reached 76,000 people annually, lay off 15 staff members, and drastically reduce the number of staffers in its Kibera clinic.